hmaarrfk/redpil/README.md

 read or write images, they get copied to a Pillow array, then again to a numpy array.

 For large images, this is a serious bottleneck.
+The performance of this library is optimized for cases where the memory representation of the numpy array is the same as that of the data in the bmp image.

 * Documentation: https://redpil.readthedocs.io.